 - Measure the amount of hojicha tea leaves needed and place in your favourite cup or tea bowl.
 If you have hojicha tea bags, you may use those.
 Hojicha is milder in taste compared to matcha, so feel free to add a little more tea leaves if you like stronger flavor.

 - Pour some boiling hot water into the cup, enough to cover the tea leaves or teabags.
 Here, we want to create a concentrated brew of hojicha.
 Set it aside and let the tea leaves steep for about 3-5 minutes.

 - Add a little bit of sugar (about 1 teaspoon) or sweetener into the hot hojicha brew.

 - To make warm hojicha latte, warm up a cup of milk in a saucepan over low heat.
 Make sure to keep an eye on it and stir occasionally to make sure the milk doesn’t boil.

 Skip this step if making iced hojicha latte.

 - If you have a milk frother, you can use it to froth up some of the milk to give your latte a pleasant, foamy texture.
 This step is optional.

 - Remove the tea leaves or tea bags from the cup, and pour the milk carefully into the hojicha brew.
 Your perfect cup of hojicha latte is ready to enjoy!
 For a really cool summer drink, add a few ice cubes.

-Adding toppings is a fun way to customise an an already delicious drink, and there are a few ingredients that go really well with hojicha.
+Adding toppings is a fun way to customize an already delicious drink, and there are a few ingredients that go really well with hojicha.
 Here are some topping ideas for the ultimate hojicha latte!

-- Whipped cream: Add a swirl of whipped cream on top an iced hojicha latte to recreate a Starbucks-worthy drink at home.
+Whipped cream: Add a swirl of whipped cream on top and iced hojicha latte to recreate a Starbucks-worthy drink at home.